shamvoke/shamvoke/src/_posts/2026-09-18-top-5-browser-extensions-i-would-actually-recommend.md

 - Click one that looks promising.
 - Scroll the page.
 - No help.
-- Go back to the search results.
+- Back to the search results.
 - Click another.
 - Repeat...